-At December 31, 2013, we had \$492.4 million in goodwill and \$359.6 million in other intangible assets within our consolidated balance sheet, representing 22.5% and 16.5% of total assets, respectively, resulting from our acquisition of other businesses and payment for gaming licenses and racing permits.
+At December 31, 2014, the Company had \$277.6 million in goodwill and \$370.6 million in other intangible assets within its consolidated balance sheet, representing 12.4% and 16.6% of total assets, respectively, resulting from the Company's acquisition of other businesses and payment for gaming licenses.
 Two issues arise with respect to these assets that require significant management estimates and judgment: (i) the valuation in connection with the initial purchase price allocation; and (ii) the ongoing evaluation for impairment.

 In connection with our acquisitions, valuations are completed to determine the allocation of the purchase prices.
 The factors considered in the valuations include data gathered as a result of our due diligence in connection with the acquisitions, projections for future operations, and data obtained from third-party valuation specialists as deemed appropriate.
-Goodwill is tested annually, or more frequently if indicators of impairment exist, for impairment by comparing the fair value of the reporting units to their carrying amount.
-If the carrying amount of a reporting unit exceeds its fair value in step 1 of the impairment test, then step 2 of the impairment test is performed to determine the implied value of goodwill for that reporting unit.
-If the implied value of goodwill is less than the goodwill allocated for that reporting unit, an impairment loss is recognized.
+Goodwill represents the future economic benefits of a business combination measured as the excess purchase price over the fair market value of net assets acquired.
+Goodwill is tested annually, or more frequently if indicators of impairment exist, in two steps.
+In step 1 of the impairment test, the current fair value of each reporting unit is estimated using a discounted cash flow model which is then compared to the carrying value of each reporting unit.
+If the carrying amount of a reporting unit exceeds its fair value in step 1 of the impairment test, then step 2 of the impairment test is performed to determine the implied fair value of goodwill for that reporting unit.
+If the implied fair value of goodwill is less than the goodwill allocated for that reporting unit, an impairment is recognized.

-In accordance with ASC 350, "Intangibles-Goodwill and Other," the Company considers its gaming licenses, racing permits and the majority of its trademark intangible assets as indefinite-life intangible assets that do not require amortization based on our future expectations to operate our gaming facilities indefinitely (notwithstanding the recent events in Iowa, which we concluded was an isolated incident and the first time in our history a gaming regulator has taken an action which could cause us to lose our gaming license) as well as our historical experience in renewing these intangible assets at minimal cost with various state gaming and racing commissions.
+In accordance with ASC 350, "Intangibles-Goodwill and Other," the Company considers its gaming licenses and other various intangible assets as indefinite-life intangible assets that do not require amortization based on our future expectations to operate our gaming facilities indefinitely (notwithstanding the recent events in Iowa, which we concluded was an isolated incident and the first time in our history a gaming regulator has taken an action which could cause us to lose our gaming license) as well as our historical experience in renewing these intangible assets at minimal cost with various state commissions.
 Rather, these intangible assets are tested annually for impairment, or more frequently if indicators of impairment exist, by comparing the fair value of the recorded assets to their carrying amount.
 If the carrying amounts of the indefinite-life intangible assets exceed their fair value, an impairment loss is recognized.
 The Company completes its testing of its intangible assets prior to assessing the realizability of its goodwill.

-The Company assessed the fair value of its indefinite-life intangible assets (which is primarily gaming licenses) using the Greenfield Method under the income approach and tested the assets as of October 1, 2013 and then updated its analysis on November 1, 2013 in connection with the Spin-Off.
-The Greenfield Method estimates the fair value of the license assuming the Company built a casino with similar utility to that of the existing facility.
+The Company assessed the fair value of its indefinite-life intangible assets (which are primarily gaming licenses) using the Greenfield Method under the income approach.
+The Greenfield Method estimates the fair value of the license using a discounted cash flow model assuming the Company built a casino with similar utility to that of the existing facility.
 The method assumes a theoretical start-up company going into business without any assets other than the intangible asset being valued.
 As such, the value of the license is a function of the following items:

-- Projected revenues and operating cash flows (including an allocation of the Company's projected rental obligation to its reporting units); - Theoretical construction costs and duration; - Pre-opening expenses; - Discounting that reflects the level of risk associated with receiving future cash flows attributable to the license; and - Remaining useful life of the license.
+- Projected revenues and operating cash flows (including an allocation of the Company's projected rental obligation to its reporting units); - Theoretical construction costs and duration; - Pre-opening expenses; - Discounting that reflects the level of risk associated with receiving future cash flows attributable to the license; and

+Remaining useful life of the license.